 FEICA - together with the Downstream Users

 of Chemicals Co-ordination group (DUCC) and CONCAWE (oil industry) - participated

 in this work, and the first developments resulting from this activity are now

 More information about SCEDs can be found on the DUCC webpage Activities

-To assist companies with the chemical safety assessments of adhesives and sealants consumer’s products, FEICA SCEDs are publicly available as supporting information on their typical conditions of use.
-The SCEDs harmonised factsheets facilitate the communication of the conditions of safe use of consumer products, and are expressed in a form that can be fed into the commonly applied exposure assessment tools.
+To assist companies with the Chemical Safety Assessments of adhesives and sealants consumer’s products, FEICA SCEDs are publicly available as supporting information on their typical conditions of use.
+The FEICA SCEDs are intended to represent realistic assumptions for consumer exposure assessments for these specific products.